Skip to main content

 All pregnancy remains are transferred to the care of the honeysuckle bereavement team.

 If an embryo/ tiny baby is identified visually by staff caring for you it will not be necessary for any examination to take place.
 With your signed consent The Honeysuckle Team will then arrange for a communal cremation to take place at a local crematorium.
-If you wish to discuss the communal cremation in more detail or think you would like to make your own arrangements please contact The Honeysuckle Team on 0151 702 4151 / honeysuckle@lwh.nhs.uk
+If you wish to discuss the communal cremation in more detail or think you would like to make your own arrangements, please contact The Honeysuckle Team on 0151 702 4151 / honeysuckle@lwh.nhs.uk

 If an embryo/ tiny baby is not identified by staff caring for you histopathological testing will be requested by medical staff.
-For more information please see enclosed patient information leaflet
+For more information, please see enclosed patient information leaflet Histology patient information leaflet

 If you miscarry at home or outside of the hospital setting you are most likely to pass your pregnancy loss into the toilet.